Resources for Clinicians and Your Patients

 - Patel R, Babady E, Theel ES, et al. Report from the American Society for Microbiology COVID-19 International Summit, 23 March 2020: value of diagnostic testing for SARS-CoV-2/COVID-19. mBio.
 2020;11(2):e00722-20.

-- Zhang YV, Wiencek J, Meng QH, et al. AACC practical recommendations for implementing and interpreting SARS-CoV-2 EUA and LDT serologic testing in clinical laboratories.
+- Zhang YV, Wiencek J, Meng QH, et al. AACC practical recommendations for implementing and interpreting SARS-CoV-2 emergency use authorization and laboratory-developed test serologic testing in clinical laboratories.
 Clin Chem.
-2021 [Published online ahead of print Mar 2021].
+2021;67(9):1188-1200.

 September 10, 2021